 One of our most important on-going projects is preserving archival copies of The Palisade Tribune and making them available on-line.

 This is a wonderful resource of Palisade history!
 You can search by name or subject, or browse entire pages for articles of interest.
-The Palisade Tribune is just the fourth Mesa County newspaper digitally available on the CHNC site of over 200 newspapers with 880,000 pages from Colorado newspapers.
+The Palisade Tribune is just the fourth Mesa County newspaper digitally available on the CHNC site of over 200 newspapers with over one million pages from Colorado newspapers.
 The CHNC is a service of the Colorado State Library.

 In addition to Palisade news, these Tribunes feature columns from nearby communities, including Mt.
 Lincoln, Rapid Creek, Cameo, Plateau Valley, Collbran and Mesa, as well as East Orchard Mesa, Clifton, Fruitvale, and even Mack and Loma.

 The funding for this digitization project is made possible by our generous private donors, as well as grants from the Colorado Historic Records Advisory Board (CHRAB) whose funding is from the National Historical Publications and Records Commission (NHPRC), and National Archives Records Administration.
 We also appreciate assistance from the Museums of Western Colorado Marie Tipping Archives for providing microfilm reels used in the digitization process.